George Grubb Family

 what military service - cook branch - SW Inf.

-do you claim excemption - No
+do you claim exemption - No

 signed - George C. Grubb